 This example shows that for long horizons the use of deterministic dynamics gives misleading results and a dangerous illusion of exactness.
-Unless a stochastic framework is used, neglecting deterministic dynamics is preferable.
+Unless a stochastic framework is used, neglecting deterministic dynamics in long-term prediction is preferable.
 In very complex systems, the same behaviour could emerge also in the smallest prediction horizons.
 This justifies, for example, the so-called ensemble forecasting in precipitation and flood prediction.
 In essence, it does not differ from this stochastic framework discussed, and is much more effective and reliable than a single deterministic forecast.

 In seeking a more informative prediction than the naïve prediction, a natural question is: Is reduction of uncertainty possible for long time horizons?
 In our simple example the answer is categorical: No way!
-For, there is no margin for better knowledge of dynamics (we have assumed full knowledge already).
+For there is no margin for better knowledge of dynamics (we have assumed full knowledge already).
 And there is indifference of potentially improved knowledge of initial conditions.
-As mentioned above, reduction of initial uncertainty from 1% to 10^{-6} results in no reduction of final uncertainty at i = 100.
+As mentioned above, reduction of initial uncertainty from 1% to 10^{-6} results in no reduction of final uncertainty at i=100.
 Therefore, a more informative prediction cannot be a prediction with reduced uncertainty.
 Rather, it must be a point prediction accompanied by quantified uncertainty.
-This has been already done in Figure 7.
+This has already been done in Fig. 7.

 In summary, for long time horizons, the stochastic inference using (a) past data, (b) ergodicity, and (c) maximum entropy, provides an informative prediction.
 Knowledge of dynamics does not improve this prediction.
 For short time horizons, the stochastic framework also incorporates the deterministic dynamics and uses it in a Monte Carlo framework.
 Thus, the stochastic representation is an all-times solution, good for both short and long horizons, and helps figure out when the deterministic dynamics should be considered or neglected.
+It also highlights the usefulness and importance of data (which may have been missed today as indicated by the ongoing dismantling of hydrological monitoring networks).